chinchang/kushagra.dev/posts/2023-09-03-css-only-3d-card.md

   - tutorial
 ---

 Today we'll build a 3D card with just CSS.
 Yes, just CSS!
-This is sort of an extension to my last post - "scroll-baded 3d cards".
-So if you haven't read that already, I recommend to read that first.
+This is sort of an extension to my last post - ["Scroll-based 3d cards"](/blog/scroll-based-3d-cards/).
+So if you haven't read that already, I recommend you read that first.

 Few more things about what we are building here.
 It will be a 3d card that can be rotated and viewed by same gesture as if you are scrolling the page - horizontally and vertically.
+This used scroll-linked animations feature in CSS, which as of writing this article is only supported in Chrome & Edge.
 [See the final demo](#final-demo-🥳).

-## 1. Get the card
+## 1. Get the Card

 ```html
 <div class="card-wrap">